LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 LIKBF Suggestion: A FIX TO THIS IS REVIEW PHOTO TO ENSURE ALL IS CORRECT BEFORE RELEASING FISH

-C. Centered—Camera lens positioned directly over the center of the fish’s body, which contributes to accurate measurement by judges.
-Photos taken at a low angle in order obscure an open mouth may be denied or penalized at the Tournament Director’s discretion.
+C. Centered — Camera lens positioned directly over the center of the fish’s body, which contributes to accurate measurement by judges.
+Photos taken at a low angle so as to obscure an open mouth may be denied or penalized at the Tournament Director’s discretion.

-Photos submitted for scoring that, in judges’ opinions, contain evidence of a possible disqualifying infraction—including photos that appear to have been cropped or modified (e.g, image enhanced or filtered) in such a way as to obscure infractions—will be accepted with a score of 0.01″ and a note indicating the nature of the infraction is emailed to the Competitor.
-The Tournament or Series Director will review all such photos and will make any disqualification ruling.
-The Director may also contact Competitors to request submission of original un-cropped, un-filtered photos for further review and verification.
+Photos submitted for scoring that, in judges’ opinions, contain evidence of a possible disqualifying infraction — including photos that appear to have been cropped or modified (e.g, image enhanced or filtered) in such a way as to obscure infractions—will be accepted with a score of 0.01″ and a note indicating the nature of the infraction is emailed to the Competitor.
+The Tournament Director will review all such photos and will make any disqualification ruling.
+The Tournament Director may also contact Competitors to request submission of original un-cropped, un-filtered photos for further review and verification.
 Failure by Competitors to respond or refusal to submit the original photo will result in denial of the photo.

-E. Identifiable—Official KBF Identifier Form above, below, or beside that fish (not covering any portion of the fish, unless attached to the Competitor’s hand or arm).
-Neither a hand-drawn form nor an image of the KBF Identifier Form on a smart phone are permissible.
+E. Identifiable — Official KBF/LIKBF Identifier Form above, below, or beside the fish (not covering any portion of the fish, unless attached to the Competitor’s hand or arm).
+A hand-drawn form nor an image of the KBF Identifier Form on a smart phone are permissible.
 Violation will result in denial of photo.
-LIKBF Suggestion:

-F. Background—Competitor’s watercraft clearly visible in the photograph.
+F. Background — Competitor’s watercraft clearly visible in the photograph.
 Violation will result in denial of photo.
-LIKBF Suggestion: SEE IMAGES OF ACCEPTABLE SUBMISSIONS ATTACHED

-G. Hand Position. i.
-In bass competition, hand or finger(s) may NOT be in contact with the caudal peduncle (fleshy, scaled part of the bass’ body at the base of the caudal fin) or not touching any portion of the caudal fin (tail fin).
-Violation will result in denial of photo.
+i.
+In bass competition, hand or finger(s) may be in contact with the caudal peduncle (fleshy, scaled part of the bass’ body at the base of the caudal fin) but not covering or touching any portion of the caudal (tail) fin.
+Violation will result in a 1-inch deduction in score.

 ii.
-No portion of a hand or finger may be under the fish’s operculum (hard gill flap).
+No portion of a hand or finger may be under the fish’s operculum (gill flap or cover).
 Violation will result in denial of photo.

 i.
 Bass’ lip or jaw must be in contact with measuring board fence (bump board, upright), and the fence must be visible in the photo.
 Violation will result in denial of photo.